 Hours of operation vary by building.
-Hours are normally Monday-Thursday 6:00 a.m. -10:00 p.m. and Fridays from 6:00 a.m. -9:00 p.m.
-The door access control system electronically controls the "unlock" and "lock" functions for all exterior doors.
+Hours are normally Monday-Thursday 6:00 a.m. - 10:00 p.m. and Fridays from 6:00 a.m. - 9:00 p.m.
+All building doors on GRCC campuses will be locked after hours and require students and employees to tap their RaiderCards to enter.